zmitton/merkle-mountain-range/README.md

 ### Merkle Proofs & Serialization Format

 The merkle Proof data is essentially the same data of a regular MMR (leafLength and nodes) except with only _some_ of the nodes (rather than of all of them).
-For the data might look like this:
+For example the data might look like this:

 ```
 leafLength: 34